bglarkin/tallgrass_restoration_legacies/tgr_constrained.md

 <img src="tgr_constrained_files/figure-gfm/varpart_its_plot-1.png" style="display: block; margin: auto;" />

-With soil axes accounted for, plant axes explain 14% of the ITS fungal community variation in Blue Mounds.
-The unique explanation made by soil variables is about half as much.
+With soil axes accounted for, plant axes explain 9% of the ITS fungal community variation in Blue Mounds.
+The unique explanation made by soil variables is about one-third as much.
 Neither is a powerful explanation.

 ## Response correlations